Online immigration status (eVisa)

 If you have a biometric residence permit

-You can use your travel document, such as a passport, or visa application reference number to create your UKVI account if you have lost your BRP card.
+You can use your travel document, such as a passport, and your visa application reference number to create your UKVI account if your BRP card has been lost or stolen.

 If you have permission to stay in the UK, once you’ve created your UKVI account you will be able to sign in to the view and prove service to access your eVisa.

 If you cannot see your eVisa details as soon as you create your UKVI account, there is nothing you need to do.
 We will contact you directly by email once your eVisa is available to view.
-You can use your BRP to prove your immigration status until your eVisa details are available.
+If you have a valid BRP you can use it to prove your immigration status, where permitted, until your eVisa details are available.

 If you have another physical document

-If you have indefinite leave to enter or indefinite leave to remain (also known as settlement or settled status) and you currently prove your rights through a different type of physical document, such as a wet-ink stamp in your passport or a vignette sticker, then you should make a ‘no time limit’ (NTL) application to replace your document with a BRP.
-Once you have a BRP, you’ll be able to create a UKVI account to access your eVisa.
+If you have indefinite leave to enter or indefinite leave to remain (also known as settlement or settled status) and you currently prove your rights through a different type of physical document, such as a wet-ink stamp in your passport or a vignette sticker, then you should make a free ‘no time limit’ (NTL) application.)
+Once your NTL application is decided, you will receive an eVisa.
+You will be told how to access your eVisa in your decision email or letter.

 You may be able to make a late application for settled status under the EU Settlement Scheme if you: